chainstacklabs/ethereum-token-balances-javascript/README.md

-# Retrieving token balances on Ethereum in bulk
+# Getting multiple token balances on Ethereum

 This repository contains code examples on how you can retreive Ethereum tokens in bulk using: